gregorianrants/composed-robot/README.md

 ## where i am going with this

+Next up a collection and retrieve task. object to be collected will be loose lego wheels lying around my flat.

-next up is use computer vision to locate lego wheels drive up to the wheels then push them to a dro off location. this will use the subsumption architecture.
+Collection task will use computer vision to locate lego wheels drive up to the wheels then push them to a drop off location. this will use the subsumption architecture.
 I will also need to add odometry using encoders.
 I will calibrate the camera and use arduco markers of know location to correct the location drift.